yvrjsharma/yvrjsharma.github.io/_posts/2020-09-16-text-analysis.md

 - One model with _**all reviews**_ included.
 - Lastly, with the same data, I have also implemented a **Statistical Model** for language generation.
 - I have also done  comparative analysis between the four models using _**BLEU scores**_

+The code for entire project cxan be found on github, [here.](https://github.com/yvrjsharma/RNN)